prabhasha2006/eveloDB/README.md

 ## Easy Installation
 Get started:
 - Download the <b>evelodb.js</b>
-- Paste it where you want to create database.
+- Paste it where do you want to create database.
 - First time it will be create a directory './evelodb/' automatically.
 - require evelodb.js to your main script.